 Those in South Australia can transit through Perth on their way to London with Qantas, or through Dubai to Paris with Emirates.

 |Brisbane||24h 20m||Singapore||Singapore Airlines|

 How to calculate the duration of a flight

 If you go to Google Flights and input your origin and destination, the search engine’s first instinct is to give you the itinerary with the lowest price, not the quickest transit time.

-Under Choose a flight, click Sort by duration and the results will be calculated from quickest to longest transit time.
+Under Sort by, click Duration and the results will be calculated from quickest to longest transit time.

-If you are flying to Europe, then the quickest way is usually through Singapore or one of the Gulf hubs.
+If you are flying to Europe, then the quickest way to get there is usually through Singapore or Perth.

-Having said that, the delivery of more long-range Boeing 787 Dreamliners over the next few years will mean that Qantas will continue to reduce travel time with an increase in nonstop flights from Perth to Europe and the East Coast of Australia to the US.
+With the delivery of more long-range Boeing 787 Dreamliners over the next few years, Qantas will hopefully continue to reduce travel time with new nonstop flights from Australia to Europe and the US (as well as South Africa and Brazil).